cpske/ISP/uml/class-diagram-exercise.md

 ---
 title: UML Class Diagram Exercise
 ---

-Exercise: Create a UML Class Diagram
+Draw this diagram on paper.

+Do your own work & please *do not* look at your neighbor's work.

-1. Draw a UML class diagram of the code below, including
+### 1. Draw a UML class diagram of the code below

+Include in your diagram:
 - attributes, methods, and data types
+- parameters on methods
-   - parameters and return types on all methods.
-OK to omit `__str__`.
+- return type on all methods.
+If a method return None, don't show anything.
-   - relationships using the correct arrow type
+- relationship between Person and Student, using correct type of arrow.
-   - **multiplicity** on associations
-   - use standard UML notation, not Python notation
+Don't Show:
-   - *don't* show visibility (+, -, ~)
+- *don't show* visibility (+, -, ~)
-   - *don't* show implementation details like dataclass or field()
-   - *good* to show `{readOnly}` on read-only (immutable) attributes
+- *don't show* `self` parameter (its not an actual parameter in object invocation)
+- *don't show* attributes & methods in subclass that are inherited from parent class but not overridden

 ```python
 class Person: